25 Feb 6 calming yoga poses for a better night’s sleep

 Why is this our number one sleep-inducing yoga pose?
 One word.
 Circulation.
 Your circulation will improve in this pose, creating a soothing, healing effect on almost every system in your body, making you more than ready for sleep.

 For those with tightness in their necks, this pose is great to open up those muscles that carry us around all day.
 Use this pose with caution or omit if you have neck problems.

 Place a block underneath your neck and tilt the block away from you so the block is now on an angle.
 Moving your head slowly from side to side can release neck pain significantly in this pose.
 Keep the head neutral and linger in those sticky spots to really get deep in there.
 This pose is basically a self neck massage and who doesn’t want that every night!?

 We always come back to this pose for a reason, it is where we find rest, comfort and safety.
 A child’s pose provides an excellent opportunity to breathe deeply into the back of the torso, something we can find hard to do in our busy daily lives.

 For additional support, you can place a pillow under your stomach or chest.

 Release the day’s tension in your chest and shoulders with a Sphinx pose in the comfort of your own bed.
 When held this pose can soothe the nervous system.
 It is also a gentle back bending pose and can easily be done before lights out.

 5. Supine twist (Jathara Parivartanasana)

 This twisting pose twists or ‘wrings’ the abdominal organs to improve circulation throughout the gut.
-The gut is responsible for the production of 90% of our body’s serotonin which affects our moods and in turn can lead to sleep disorder.
+The gut is responsible for the production of 90% of our body’s serotonin which affects our moods and in turn, can lead to a sleep disorder.

 To help release tension, use each inhalation to create space in your abdomen and each exhalation to coax your muscles to adapt to the twist.